-- (G) be designed and situated to maximize views wherever possible. - (iii) Safe pedestrian and cycling routes shall be provided through and to commercial or multi-unitresidential developments and shall link to existing neighborhoods, parks and the waterfront. - (iv) Introduced landscaping shall use native plantings, drought tolerant species, and xeriscapingstandards, where possible. - (v) Off-street parking areas shall primarily be located to the rear or side of buildings and includelandscape areas or screening. - (vi) Any outside storage or manufacturing areas shall be located to the rear of buildings unlessadequately screened with landscaping. - (vii) Where appropriate, pedestrian facilities shall be provided to separate pedestrian and trafficcirculation on a site and minimize vehicle/pedestrian conflicts. - (viii) Building and site design should include "public gathering places" (e.g. outdoor plazas) and encourage pedestrian uses.
-The use of small seating areas, entry areas, plazas, and other meeting places in conjunction with pedestrian areas is encouraged. - (ix) Where appropriate, cycling facilities should be provided through safe circulation paths withsheltered locations for bicycle security. - (x) Signage shall complement the design of buildings and structures and be grouped on multipledevelopment sites.
-The use of natural materials is encouraged. - (xi) The use of indirect lighting on signage is encouraged. - (xii) Walls, fences, shrubs, grade changes or other site features should not obscure vehicle driver vision of pedestrian or bicycle routes or provide for concealment. - (xiii) Applications to rezone land within a village or neighbourhood centre shall be evaluated, at a minimum, on how the following elements are proposed to be incorporated into the development and shown to be compatible with the centre: - (A) a mix of uses; - (B) building and landscape architectural themes; - (C) concept design of public space; - (D) public park land requirements; - (E) road standards;
+(F) incorporate natural building materials into the design of the buildings; and Part 1 Administration (G) be designed and situated to maximize views wherever possible. (iii) Safe pedestrian and cycling routes shall be provided through and to commercial or multi-unitresidential developments and shall link to existing neighborhoods, parks and the waterfront. (iv) Introduced landscaping shall use native plantings, drought tolerant species, and xeriscapingstandards, where possible.
+Part 2 Interpretation Off-street parking areas shall primarily be located to the rear or side of buildings and includelandscape areas or screening. (vi) Any outside storage or manufacturing areas shall be located to the rear of buildings unlessadequately screened with landscaping.
+Land Use Regulations (vii) Where appropriate, pedestrian facilities shall be provided to separate pedestrian and trafficcirculation on a site and minimize vehicle/pedestrian conflicts.
+Building and site design should include "public gathering places" (e.g. outdoor (viii) plazas) and encourage pedestrian uses.
+The use of small seating areas, entry areas, plazas, and other meeting places in conjunction with pedestrian areas is encouraged. (ix) Where appropriate, cycling facilities should be provided through safe circulation paths withsheltered locations for bicycle security.
+Part 4 Zones Signage shall complement the design of buildings and structures and be grouped on multipledevelopment sites.
+The use of natural materials is encouraged. (xi) The use of indirect lighting on signage is encouraged.
+Part 5 Subdivision Regulations (xii) Walls, fences, shrubs, grade changes or other site features should not obscure vehicle driver vision of pedestrian or bicycle routes or provide for concealment. (xiii) Applications to rezone land within a village or neighbourhood centre shall be evaluated, at a minimum, on how the following elements are proposed to be incorporated into the development and shown to be compatible with the centre: (A) a mix of uses; Development Permit (B) building and landscape architectural themes; (C) concept design of public space; Areas (D) public park land requirements; (E) road standards;

-- (F) pedestrian facilities;(G) treatment of utilities (i.e., street lighting, hydro, etc);(H) methods of integrating existing and new developments; and - (I) where a Village Centre Plan has been prepared for the Red Gap Village Centre, how the development proposal responds to the elements of the Village Centre Plan.
+(F) pedestrian facilities; Part 1 Administration (G) treatment of utilities (i.e., street lighting, hydro, etc); (H) methods of integrating existing and new developments; and (I) where a Village Centre Plan has been prepared for the Red Gap Village Centre, how the development proposal responds to the elements of the Village Centre Plan.
+Part 2 Interpretation Part 3 Land Use Regulations Part 4 Zones Part 5 Subdivision Regulations